Articles Posted in News

 Published on:

-Barry D. Goldberg and Peter A. Nicholson of the Chicago law firm of Goldberg & Goldberg have settled a wrongful death case on behalf of the Estate of Patricia Quirk for $7.5 million.
+Barry D. Goldberg and Peter A. Nicholson of the Chicago law firm of Goldberg & Goldberg, LLC have settled a wrongful death case on behalf of the Estate of Patricia Quirk for $7.5 million.
 Quirk v.
 Little Company of Mary, et al., 05 L 00379.
 The case was assigned for trial to the Hon.
 Thomas Hogan in the Circuit Court of Cook County.
 Little Company of Mary is represented by Marilee Clausing and Susan Hannigan of Anderson, Rasor & Partners, Radiation Oncology, S.C. is represented by David Burkter of Cunningham, Meyer & Vedrine and the radiation oncologist is represented by Mary Cunningham of Kominiarek, Bresler, Harvick and Gundmundson, all of Chicago.

 Beginning on March 26, 2003, Patricia Quirk received an overdose of radiation to her pelvis as she underwent radiation therapy for a stage 3 endometrial cancer.
 She received 50% more than the prescribed dose of radiation on 17 separate occasions during her radiation therapy.
 This radiation overdose ultimately perforated her bowel, causing her to become septic and leading to her death on May 8, 2004 at the age of 60.
 Mrs. Quirk is survived by her husband Thomas Quirk and two adult children.
 Mrs. Quirk was a life long resident of Chicago who resided in the West Lawn neighborhood.
 She was a social worker who was considered an expert in the field of community relations and the concurrent politics of mental health care.
 She was previously honored by four Chicago Mayors, the City Council and the Illinois General Assembly for her work with the mentally disabled citizens of Illinois.

-Goldberg & Goldberg is a premier Chicago, Illinois law firm that concentrates its practice in the representation of plaintiffs in medical malpractice lawsuits.
-In addition to this settlement Goldberg & Goldberg has secured other significant results in over radiation cases, including a $16 million jury verdict in 2005.
+Goldberg & Goldberg, LLC is a premier Chicago, Illinois law firm that concentrates its practice in the representation of plaintiffs in medical malpractice lawsuits.
+In addition to this settlement Goldberg & Goldberg, LLC has secured other significant results in over radiation cases, including a $16 million jury verdict in 2005.
 Barry D. Goldberg, one of the firms senior partners, also has the largest personal injury verdict in the history of the state, a record setting $127 million result.
 Goldberg said, “we are pleased to be able to deliver some measure of justice to the Quirks who have suffered such a terrible loss of this wonderful person.”

 Published on: